-The principal temporary differences arise from impairment allowance, depreciation of property and equipment and intangible assets and tax losses carried forward.
+The principal temporary differences arise from impairment allowance, depreciation of property and equipment and intangible assets, right-of-use assets and lease liabilities.
 However, the deferred income tax is not recognised if it arises from initial recognition of an asset or liability in a transaction other than a business combination that at the time of the transaction affects neither accounting nor taxable profit nor loss.